Abdullah-Mehdi/HooHacks2024/README.md

 The main functionality is with `OpenCV`, `MediaPipe`, `Numby`.
 Using the users' camera as input the program determines if it has detected a fall, and will continue to take live input until exited with either 'q' or a fall detection.

-If the user falls a message is displayed to notify that a fall was detected, the frame in which it was detected is captured, and a phone call is placed to the number on file via the frontend/`Twilio`.
+If the user falls a message is displayed to notify that a fall was detected, the frame in which it was detected is captured, and a phone call is placed to the number on file via `Twilio`.

 # Frontend